vigneshwaran-48/expense-manager-server/FEATURES.md

     will be matched with the search query.

     Note: If the "query" is not present then this criteria is not used.

+## Expense Stats: (Feature: 1)

+      Expenses can be maintained for both personal family expenses.
+We can distinguish between personal and family stats with a type enum and to find the user or family we will have a common "ownerId" to store their ids.

+      We will store all the stats in a single record that will contain this month, week total expenses amount.
+Recent expeneses, Top categories by amount, top user by expenses spent.